Linear algebra and group theory: 4b. Density tricks

-\begin{proof} Given $P,Q\in\mathbb C[X]$, we can certainly construct the quantity $R(P,Q)$ in the statement, and we have then $R(P,Q)=0$ precisely when $P,Q$ have a common root.
+(1) Given two polynomials $P,Q\in\mathbb C[X]$, we can certainly construct the quantity $R(P,Q)$ in the statement, with the role of the normalization factor $c^ld^k$ to become clear later on, and then we have $R(P,Q)=0$ precisely when $P,Q$ have a common root:

-The whole point is that of proving that $R(P,Q)$ is a polynomial in the coefficients of $P,Q$, with integer coefficients.
-But this can be checked as follows:
+(2) As bad news, however, this quantity $R(P,Q)$, defined in this way, is a priori not very useful in practice, because it depends on the roots $a_i,b_j$ of our polynomials $P,Q$, that we cannot compute in general.
+However, and here comes our point, as we will prove below, it turns out that $R(P,Q)$ is in fact a polynomial in the coefficients of $P,Q$, with integer coefficients, and this is where the power of $R(P,Q)$ comes from.

+(3) You might perhaps say, nice, but why not doing things the other way around, that is, formulating our theorem with the explicit formula of $R(P,Q)$, in terms of the coefficients of $P,Q$, and then proving that we have $R(P,Q)=0$, via roots and everything.
+Good point, but this is not exactly obvious, the formula of $R(P,Q)$ in terms of the coefficients of $P,Q$ being something quite complicated.
+In short, trust me, let us prove our theorem as stated, and for alternative formulae of $R(P,Q)$, we will see later.

-(1) We can expand the formula of $R(P,Q)$, and in what regards $a_1,\ldots,a_k$, which are the roots of $P$, we obtain in this way certain symmetric functions in these variables, which will be therefore polynomials in the coefficients of $P$, with integer coefficients.
+(4) Getting started now, let us expand the formula of $R(P,Q)$, by making all the multiplications there, abstractly, in our head.
+Everything being symmetric in $a_1,\ldots,a_k$, we obtain in this way certain symmetric functions in these variables, which will be therefore certain polynomials in the coefficients of $P$.
+Moreover, due to our normalization factor $c^l$, these polynomials in the coefficients of $P$ will have integer coefficients.

-(2) We can then look what happens with respect to the remaining variables $b_1,\ldots,b_l$, which are the roots of $Q$.
-Once again what we have here are certain symmetric functions, and so polynomials in the coefficients of $Q$, with integer coefficients.
+(5) With this done, let us look now what happens with respect to the remaining variables $b_1,\ldots,b_l$, which are the roots of $Q$.
+Once again what we have here are certain symmetric functions in these variables $b_1,\ldots,b_l$, and these symmetric functions must be certain polynomials in the coefficients of $Q$.
+Moreover, due to our normalization factor $d^k$, these polynomials in the coefficients of $Q$ will have integer coefficients.

-(3) Thus, we are led to the conclusion in the statement, that $R(P,Q)$ is a polynomial in the coefficients of $P,Q$, with integer coefficients, and with the remark that the $c^ld^k$ factor is there for these latter coefficients to be indeed integers, instead of rationals. \end{proof}
+(6) Thus, we are led to the conclusion in the statement, that $R(P,Q)$ is a polynomial in the coefficients of $P,Q$, with integer coefficients, and with the remark that the $c^ld^k$ factor is there for these latter coefficients to be indeed integers, instead of rationals. \end{proof}

 All this might seem a bit complicated, so as an illustration, let us work out an example.
 Consider the case of a polynomial of degree 2, and a polynomial of degree 1:

 In order to compute the resultant, let us factorize our polynomials: